Manage event handlers

-When you open the Manage Event Handlers panel on the left of the StackState UI, a list of all event handlers currently configured for the view is displayed.
+When you open the Manage Event Handlers pane on the left-hand side of the StackState UI, a list of all event handlers currently configured for the view is displayed.
 You can add, edit and remove event handlers from here.

 You can add an event handler to a view from the StackState UI.